LouisRuncieman/TextAnalysis/README.md

 ## Example

-By running `main.py` display a summary dataframe from the plain text files in `test_docs/`, generated using `SummaryOfTextAnalysers`.
-Note that occurrences count the number of unique sentences the wor was used in, not the total number of occurrences across the entire text.
+By running `main.py`, display a summary dataframe from the plain text files found in `test_docs/`, generated using `SummaryOfTextAnalysers`.
+Note that occurrences count the number of unique sentences the word was used in, not the occurrences across the entire text.
-Token manipulation done:
+Token manipulation:
-* word tokens have had contractions expanded,
+* word tokens have had contractions expanded;
-* word tokens are normalised,
+* word tokens are normalised;
 * stopwords and words in `uninteresting_words.csv` removed.

 Finally, results are filtered to only those with Total Occurrences >= 20.

+#### Result

 ![image](https://user-images.githubusercontent.com/44169061/133929024-f58eb50c-65fb-4f2c-bc3f-2ca4ecbd7f05.png)